 Maybe even more startling, for every child who dies from drowning, five more receive emergency care for nonfatal submersion injuries.

 As summer activities hit full swing, families have reason to take extra caution: two-thirds of fatal drownings occur between May and August.

 Follow these pool safety tips to help keep your children safe this summer.

 - Supervise.
 Never leave children unattended in or around a pool.
 Designate an adult who can swim to be the “water watcher” and take turns filling that role.
 The “water watcher” should be undistracted.
 Children under age 4 should be supervised at arm’s length even if they know how to swim.
 Do not rely on floatation devices such as pool noodles, rafts, or floaties to keep kids safe.

-- Teach children age 4 and older how to swim.
-Parents may decide to start swimming lessons before age 4 if their children are developmentally ready, but swim programs should never be seen as “drown proofing” a child of any age.
+- Teach kids to swim.
+The American Academy of Pediatrics reports that most children over the age of four can learn how to swim.
+Parents may decide to start swimming lessons before age 4 if their children are developmentally ready, but swim programs should never be seen as “drown-proofing” a child of any age.

 - Establish and enforce pool rules.
 Teach your children basic safety rules such as no one swims alone, stay away from drains, no running and no diving (if appropriate).

-- Have children wear an U.S. Coast Guard-approved life jacket.
+- Suit up.
+Have children wear a U.S. Coast Guard-approved life jacket.
 Do not rely on water wings or inflatable toys.